Discover more from Ground Experience

-Beyond Cynical Theories • Part 6 – The Practice of Applied Postmodern Cynicism
+Beyond Cynicism • Part 6 – How We Got Here: The Practice of Applied Postmodern Cynicism

 Theory and Practice of Fashionable Meanness

 This is part 6 of my “All We Are” series.
-These writings explore theories of ideological conditioning, ideas in the book “Cynical Theories”, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.
+These writings explore theories of ideological conditioning, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.

 The Early Postmodern Thinkers

 In the Spring of 2020, Helen Pluckrose gave a talk called The Evolution of Postmodern Thought.
-I found this speech extraordinarily helpful in developing an understanding around the specific philosophers and thinkers who each developed a single idea that eventually became canonized as part of a nearly fixed pantheon of unquestioned, sacrosanct ideas that combine to form the dogma of the ideology known as Critical Social Justice.
+I found this speech extraordinarily helpful in developing an understanding around the specific philosophers and thinkers who each developed a single idea that eventually became canonized as part of a nearly fixed pantheon of unquestioned, sacrosanct ideas that combine to form the beliefs and practices of the ideology that Robin D’Angelo and the authors of Cynical Theories has called Critical Social Justice.